Legislation and legal definition

 26. Under what circumstances can a rights holder obtain a preliminary or final injunction in a civil suit for trade-secret misappropriation?

-Preliminary injunctions to cease and desist may be obtained, if the claimant can establish to the satisfaction of the court that the matter is urgent and that its claims are well founded.
+Preliminary injunctions to cease and desist may be obtained if the claimant can establish to the satisfaction of the court that the matter is urgent and that its claims are well-founded.
 Urgency requires that as of the date on which the claimant learned about the relevant facts, it has not remained inactive for a too long period before requesting the relief.
 If filed within one month from taking cognisance, the matter will always be considered being urgent.
-However, according to diverging court practices and the facts a longer period, for example three months, may still meet the urgency requirement.
+However, according to diverging court practices and the facts a longer period, for example, three months, may still meet the urgency requirement.
 This aspect should be addressed by obtaining legal advice as soon as a suspicion of trade secret misappropriation arises.
 The prima facie establishment of the merits of the claims is usually based on documentary evidence and – most importantly – affidavits.

 27. What rules and criteria govern the award and calculation of damages for trade-secret misappropriation?

 Under German law, the damages are assessed according to the general principles established in the German Civil Code.
-Basically, only actual damages may be obtained, which may include consequential damages.
+Simply, only actual damages may be obtained, which may include consequential damages.
 Punitive damages are not provided.
-If sufficient factual elements are established but the precise amount of damages remains unclear, the court has a power of appraisal.
+If sufficient factual elements are established but the precise amount of damages remains unclear, the court has the power of appraisal.
 Typical damage categories that are mutually exclusive and eligible by the claimant are loss of profits, a hypothetical licence, or the profits of the infringer.

 Other civil remedies